Small Comforts Part II

 that surely signify

-his own lighting storm
+his own lightning storm

 beneath the well-rehearsed